-Our analysis in this paper has focused on the $\varepsilon \to 0$ limit.
-A criticism of this approach is that on one hand our full-revelation result (Proposition 1) relies on preference heterogeneity, yet our equilibrium analysis studies what happens when this heterogeneity is almost non-existent.
-A counter-argument is that our procedure is analogous to a common practice in the repeated games literature (e.g., Mailath and Samuelson (2006)): Assuming players apply a discount factor δ to future payoffs and then studying equilibria in the $\delta \rightarrow 1$ limit.
-The justification for that procedure is that while discounting captures a key behavioral motive in long-term interactions, assuming that this motive is weak enables a simple, clean understanding of the logic of longrun cooperation.
+Our analysis has focused on the $\varepsilon \to 0$ limit.
+A criticism of this approach is that on our full-revelation result (Proposition 1) relies on preference heterogeneity, yet our equilibrium analysis assumes this heterogeneity is negligible.
+However, our procedure is analogous to a common practice in the repeated games literature (e.g., Mailath and Samuelson (2006)): Assuming players apply a discount factor δ to future payoffs and then studying equilibria in the $\delta \to 1$ limit.
+The justification for that procedure is that while discounting captures a key behavioral motive in long-term interactions, assuming this motive is weak enables a clean understanding of the logic of long-run cooperation.
 Likewise in our context, preference heterogeneity allows equilibrium prices to reflect supply-side responses to external shocks.
 This ensures that consumers' task of deciphering equilibrium prices is meaningful.
-At the same time, assuming weak taste heterogeneity enables us to focus on consumers' diverse add-on forecasts.
+At the same time, weak taste heterogeneity enables us to focus on consumers' diverse add-on forecasts.